Grant Opportunities

 Funding Opportunities

 Please note that this list is not comprehensive and new opportunities are announced frequently.
-We encourage you to keep updated via grant announcement sites and the FLLS Bi-Weekly Bulletin.
+We encourage you to keep updated via grant announcement sites and the FLLS Monthly Bulletin.
+Resources and information about FLLS Outreach Grants can be found in the FLLS Outreach Grants LibGuide.

 Grants Specifically for Member Libraries: